TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

         lifecycle: development
 ```

-Note: it is possible to set configuration values using environment variables.
+Note: It's possible to set configuration values using environment variables.
 See the use of `${TYKDASHBOARDAPITOKEN}` in the above example.

-The configuration options are as follows:
+#### Configuration Description

 Key | Purpose
 ---|---